MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/visual-design.md

 ### Focal point

 A focal point is a design element that immediately draws the viewer's attention.
-Ideally, a design should have a sequence of focal points, typically between one to three, arranged to guide the user through the content in a deliberate manner
+Ideally, a design should have a sequence of focal points, typically between one to three, arranged to guide the user through the content in a deliberate manner.

 Design the interface with a clear hierarchy of information, where the most important content or actions are emphasized as focal points.
 Use visual cues such as size, color, contrast, and positioning to make these elements stand out.
 Present information gradually, starting with the most important focal points.
 This technique helps users quickly identify the most relevant content or actions and guides them through the interface in a logical sequence.